finnmattis/Celeratas/README.md

     -   Added versioneer and started working on CI/CD

 -   1.2.2

     -   Added automatic github actions to create a release and publish to pypi

+-   1.3.0

+    -   Can now read arguments with "\_\_args\_\_" variable
+    -   Added split function for strings
+    -   Improved help menu
+    -   Fixed a LOT of bugs

 ## License